 In week 3, gradually reduce the frequency of sod watering.
 Water once per day for 15–20 minutes.

 In week 4, transition to watering your Bermuda sod like an established lawn.
 This is best done by watering deeply, for 30–40 minutes twice per week.
+In order to easily program and adjust your Bermuda sod watering schedule, install this irrigation system with WiFi controls.
+It will help you provide the best care for your new sod and your established Bermuda lawn.

 How Much Water Does Bermuda Sod Need?